 Palm Canyon Drive

 Palm Canyon Drive is the main Drive downtown Palm Springs.
-It’s the main area for shopping, galleries and restaurants.
+It’s the main area for shopping, galleries, and restaurants.
 The shopping is GREAT and the restaurants provide a variety of international cuisines such as French, Italian, Japanese, American and Mexican.
 Palm Canyon Drive is especially beautiful because it is lined with tall palm trees and the mountains watch over you in the distance.
 Everywhere you go, there is a beautiful view not to mention great finds to add to your closet at home.

 Parker Palm Springs

 Parker Palm Springs is the former Givenchy Resort.
 Back in 2004, this posh hotel underwent a $27 million remodel and 13 acres of gorgeous Jonathan Adler-designed spaces were added.
-Parker ha 144 rooms that are chic as hell with shaggy Moroccan rugs and Adler needlepoint pillows decorating lacquered four-poster beds and retro art work.
+Parker ha 144 rooms that are chic as hell with shaggy Moroccan rugs and Adler needlepoint pillows decorating lacquered four-poster beds and retro artwork.
 The bathrooms spoil each guest with products by Molton Brown and Hermès.

 The gorgeous pool is in the center of the property and it’s chlorine free so your blonde tresses are safe.
 Guests can also enjoy a 16,500-square-foot spa, lawn croquet, pétanque, golf, and there is even tennis available.
-Be sure to have brunch at Normas and a sexy dinner at Mr Parker’s.
+Be sure to have brunch at Normas and a sexy dinner at Mr. Parker’s.
 I guarantee you’ll love the experience as I did.

 There you have it.
 Just a few of my favorite places in Palm Springs.
-There is sooo much more to enjoy in this handsome town.
+There is so much more to enjoy in this handsome town.
 Put it on your list and please reach out if you need any advice on your travel plans.
 My first visit was just a few days ago and it moved up to the top of my favorite California hot spots within hours!
 I’m already planning a trip to go back!